 - For more information on our Home of Hope Women’s Program, please call our Intake Coordinator at 302-337-9100.

-Home of Hope is a 12 to 18 month residential program for pregnant women and women with 1 or 2 children up to pre-school age.
+Home of Hope is a 12 to 18 month residential program for women, including pregnant women and women with young children up to pre-school age.
 The program offers recovery support in a loving, safe and stable home environment for both mother and child who are caught in a cycle of dysfunction.
 They will experience hope – and a promising future through residential care and guidance.

-Not mood-altering medications, opiates, anti-anxiety medications or any other medication that has potential to be abused is not permitted at Home of Hope.
+Mood-altering medications, opiates, anti-anxiety medications or any other medication that has potential to be abused is not permitted at Home of Hope.
 Home of Hope is not a medical facility.

 Yes.
-Photo ID, Social Security Card and Birth Certificate must be submitted to us upon entry.
-Also, you will need your child’s Social Security Card and Birth Certificate upon entry into Home of Hopes.
+Photo ID, Social Security Card, and Birth Certificate must be submitted upon entry.

 No. This is a nicotine-free environment.

-The program will include personal and group biblical based lessons assisted by a Teen Challenge certified teacher.
-The lessons address topics of faith, addictions, past hurts, broken family relations and other issues common to women who struggle with life controlling problems.
-Practical life skills like parenting, domestic sills, and financial management, etc... is offered.
+The program will include personal and group studies assisted by an Adult & Teen Challenge certified teacher.
+The lessons address topics of faith, addictions, past hurts, broken family relations and other issues common to women who struggle with life-controlling problems.
+Practical life skills like parenting, domestic skills, and financial management, etc... is offered.
 Physical fitness, health and nutrition are emphasized.
-The program is designed to meet the needs of individual families.
+The program is designed to meet the needs of the individuals in the program.
 With that in mind, program guidelines may vary to meet those specific needs.

-Home of Hope provides a Daycare on campus for all Home of Hope for children during the day while the mother is completing the program requirements.
+Home of Hope provides child care on campus for all Home of Hope for children during the day while the mother is completing the program requirements.